Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework: Introduction

-In Section \ref{sec:extensions}, we demonstrate the versatility of our results.
-In particular, we show that the above framework, comprising of a policy derived via an appropriate elevated flow relaxation, and the three-step process to prove its guarantees, can be extended and applied to other settings. \begin{itemize} \item In Section \ref{ssec:rerouting} we introduce two other rebalancing controls previously studied in the literature, and obtain $1+(n-1)/m$ approximation guarantees for the respective optimization problems.
-In the first, units can move to a new location after ending a trip; in the second, customers can be matched to units at neighboring nodes.
-In both cases, we recover and strengthen the previous results. \item In Section \ref{sec:multi-objective} we use our techniques to optimize in multiobjective settings where the goal is to maximize one objective subject to a lower bound on another.
-In this context we obtain a $(\gamma,\gamma)$ bicriteria approximation guarantee with $\gamma = (1+\frac{n-1}{m})$.
-This is motivated by paradigms like Ramsey pricing as we discussed above. \item In Section \ref{ssec:delay} we show that similar approximation guarantees continue to hold when rides do not occur instantaneously but instead require some delay (travel time). \item In Section \ref{sec:point_pricing}, we consider a special case of the basic pricing problem where the customers' value distributions depend only on their source node and the platform is limited to \emph{point prices}, that are based only on the origin of a trip, but not on the destination.
-The latter assumption is motivated by contemporary schemes like surge pricing.
-We show that in this case the optimization problem then collapses to a one-dimensional concave maximization, allowing us to incorporate additional constraints. \end{itemize} Our results not only recover and unify all existing results in this area, but also provide rigorous approximation guarantees for a wide range of objective functions in all of the above settings.
-While our guarantees depend on the size of the system, they are close to 1 for realistic system parameters.
+In Section~\ref{sec:applications} we demonstrate the versatility of our framework by applying it to different settings: \begin{itemize} \item In Section \ref{ssec:rerouting} we study two other rebalancing controls considered in the literature, and get $1+(n-1)/m$ approximation guarantees for the respective optimization problems.
+In the first, units can be repositioned to a new location after ending a trip \cite{braverman2016empty}; in the second, customers can be matched to units at neighboring nodes \cite{ozkan2016dynamic}.
+In particular, we obtain an elementary proof of the large-market optimality of our algorithms, recovering the results of \cite{braverman2016empty}, whilst providing a complete analytical treatment of their empirical scaling observations (see Section \ref{ssec:delay}). \item In Section \ref{ssec:point_pricing}, we consider a special case of the pricing problem where the platform's price multiplier is based only on the origin of a trip, and not on the destination.
+This model is motivated by contemporary schemes like Uber's early surge pricing as well as Lime's and Lyft's scooter operations.
+We show that in this case the optimization problem collapses to a one-dimensional concave maximization, allowing us to incorporate constraints that limit the permissible prices to a small set, mirroring real regulatory and operational constraints, e.g., caps discussed by \cite{zhong2020queueing}. \item In Section \ref{ssec:multi_objective} we turn our attention to more complicated constraints such as Ramsey pricing~\cite{ramsey1927contribution}, where the goal is to maximize revenue subject to a lower bound on social welfare.
+For many shared vehicle systems this is the most relevant objective, since they are operated by private companies in close partnership with city governments.
+For instance, the Citi Bike system in New York City is run by Lyft under service-level agreements with the NYC Department of Transportation.
+Note that the complementary problem (maximizing welfare subject to revenue constraints) is of interest when such systems are managed by non-profit organizations and is considered in other paradigms such as the FCC spectrum auction \cite{milgrom}.
+In this context we demonstrate how our approach can be used to obtain a $(\gamma,\gamma)$ bicriteria approximation guarantee with $\gamma = (1+\frac{n-1}{m})$.
+Our results also extend to constraints that limit \emph{empty miles} driven for repositioning; this may be particularly relevant in the context of city governments in the future regulating congestion due to ``zombie cars'' (autonomous vehicles driving empty to reposition)~\cite{zombiecars}. \end{itemize} Overall, our results recover and unify existing results in this area, and provide a general framework for deriving approximation algorithms for many other settings.
+Though we treat them separately, the settings above can be arbitrarily combined depending on the situation, e.g., allowing restricted point-pricing with repositioning in a scooter-sharing system, or only matching and repositioning in a ride-sharing system in which regulations forbid dynamic pricing.
+Moreover, the guarantees we obtain are close to 1 for realistic system parameters.
 For instance, for the parameters ($m=10000, n=600$) of New York City's Citi Bike system, we obtain an approximation ratio of $1.06$.